chauvu183/Rest-service-game/README.md

  Are you ready to solve this quest?
- Enter 'm' to visit the locations to solve the quest Press 'q' to exit game
+ Enter 'm' to visit the locations to solve the quest Press 'q' to exit gameController
 ```

 ## Deployment